malcx95/sick-coding-challenge/README.md

 ### Prizes

 The winner will recieve a gift card worth 1000 SEK at [Dustin Home](https://www.dustinhome.se/).
 The people who submit the 2:nd to 5:th best solutions will recieve a smaller prize.
+Note that __only university students__ are eligible to win prizes, but you are still welcome to try to solve the challenge anyway for fun.

 __Everyone who submits a correct solution will have a greater chance at getting a summer job at SICK Linköping should they apply for one, especially if it's one of the winning solutions__.